yii-tools/app/docs/guide/application-params.md

-## Customizing the application parameters
+## Application parameters

-This [ParameterService.php](/src/Service/ParameterService.php) allows you to globally configure some important parameters of your application, such as `name` and `charset`, you could also add any parameter you need.
+This [ParameterService.php](https://github.com/yii-tools/service/blob/main/src/ParameterService.php) allows you to globally configure some important parameters of your application, such as `name` and `charset`, you could also add any parameter you need.

-The parameters are defined in the file [config/parameters.php](/config/parameters.php) and avaible in controllers, actions, view component as a dependency.
+The parameters are defined in the file [config/application-params.php](/config/application-params.php) and avaible in the app, in controllers, actions as a dependency and in the views.

-file: config/parameters.php
+file: config/application-params.php
 ```php
 <?php